qw457812/cc-mvp-prompts/cc-prompt.md

   - This tool is read-only and does not modify any files
   - Results may be summarized if the content is very large
   - Includes a self-cleaning 15-minute cache for faster responses when repeatedly accessing the same URL
+  - When a URL redirects to a different host, the tool will inform you and provide the redirect URL in a special format.
+You should then make a new WebFetch request with the redirect URL to fetch the content.

 {
   "type": "object",